tszhong0411/honghong.me/README.md

 Welcome to the monorepo of my personal blog!
 This repository houses the code for my blog, where I share my thoughts, projects, and insights.
 Feel free to explore and get inspired.

-## ✨ Features

-- ⚡️ Next.js 15 with App Router
-- 📝 MDX
-- 🎨 Tailwind CSS - for styling
-- 🌈 Radix UI - accessible UI components
-- 🛡 Strict TypeScript and ESLint configuration
-- 📱 Responsive design
-- 🌗 Light / Dark mode
-- 📈 SEO optimized with meta tags and JSON-LD
-- 📰 RSS feed
-- 🗺 Sitemap
-- 📊 Umami Analytics
-- 📝 Blog with comments, likes, and post views
-- 🔎 Blog post search
-- 📖 Table of contents for blog posts
-- 📷 Image zoom - zoom in on images in blog posts
-- 📝 Code syntax highlighting - using Shiki
-- 🎨 Animation - using Framer Motion
-- 🏠 LightHouse score of nearly 100
-- 🧪 Vitest - unit and integration tests
-- 🎭 Playwright - end-to-end tests
-- 🔨 Husky & Lint Staged - lint and format code before committing
-- ✅ Conventional commit lint - make sure commit messages follow the conventional commit format
-- 🔒 NextAuth.js - authentication
-- 💄 Prettier - code formatting
-- 〰️ Drizzle - ORM
-- 👷🏻‍♂️ t3-env - validate environment variables before building
-- 🤖 Auto refresh - fast refresh when updating MDX
-- 🌄 Open graph image - using `next/og`
-- 📁 Redis - for caching
-- 🧯 Upstash - for API rate limiting
-- 🪄 CSpell - for spelling checking
-- 🌐 I18n - internationalization support

-## 🔨 Requirements
+## Features

+### Core Technologies

+- Next.js 15 with App Router
+- TypeScript with strict configuration
+- Tailwind CSS for styling
+- MDX for content
+- Drizzle ORM
+- I18n for internationalization support

+### UI/UX

+- Radix UI for accessible UI components
+- Responsive design
+- Light/Dark mode
+- Image zoom in blog posts
+- Shiki for code syntax highlighting
+- Motion for animations
+- Table of contents for blog posts

+### Blog Features

+- Comments system
+- Like functionality
+- Post view counter
+- Blog post search
+- RSS feed
+- Sitemap

+### Performance & SEO

+- Lighthouse score of nearly 100
+- SEO optimized with meta tags and JSON-LD
+- Open graph images using `next/og`
+- Fast refresh when updating MDX

+### Development Experience

+- Vitest for unit/integration testing
+- Playwright for E2E testing
+- ESLint configuration
+- Prettier code formatting
+- Husky & lint-staged
+- Conventional commit lint
+- CSpell for spell checking
+- Auto refresh for MDX

+### Authentication & Data

+- NextAuth.js authentication
+- Redis caching
+- Upstash for API rate limiting
+- t3-env for environment variables
+- Umami Analytics

+## Requirements

 - Node, recommended `>=20.11.0` with [corepack](https://nodejs.org/api/corepack.html) enabled
 - pnpm, recommended `>=9.x`
 - [Visual Studio Code](https://code.visualstudio.com/) with [recommended extensions](.vscode/extensions.json)
 - Optionally [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)

-## 👋 Getting Started
+## Getting Started

 Please refer to the [contributing guidelines](./CONTRIBUTING.md) for detailed information on how to start the app locally and contribute to this project.

-## ❤️ Credits
+## Credits

 This project has been possible thanks to the wonderful open-source community.
 Special thanks to [Timothy](https://www.timlrx.com/) for the [Tailwind nextjs starter blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog).

-This project also uses / adapts the following open-source projects
+This project also uses / adapts the following open-source projects.

 Without them, this project would not have been possible: